Elbow supportive therapy services offered in Buffalo, NY

-The elbow joint is commonly affected by sport and work-related overuse.
+The elbow joint is commonly affected by sports and work-related overuse.
 Tennis and golfer’s elbow are the most common conditions arising from such overuse.
-In the tennis elbow condition the tendons on the outside of the elbow generally tear with forceful repetitive pulling and gripping actions that involve wrist and finger extension.
+In the tennis elbow condition, the tendons on the outside of the elbow generally tear with forceful repetitive pulling and gripping actions that involve wrist and finger extension.
 Repetitive fine motions of the wrist and fingers with keyboarding and mouse use are also risk factors.
-Golfer’s elbow tendon injury is seen on the inside of the elbow and is a product of repetitive swinging, gripping, pushing motions that involve wrist and finger flexion.
-Weakness of the core and larger arm and leg muscles are often at the root of the elbow overuse.
+Golfer’s elbow tendon injury is seen on the inside of the elbow and is a product of repetitive swinging, gripping, and pushing motions that involve wrist and finger flexion.
+Weakness of the core and larger arm and leg muscles are often at the root of elbow overuse.
 The pain can come from osteoarthritis, overused tendons, and nerves that run through the elbow and are susceptible to chronic stress.

 Dr. Kaplan’s in-depth knowledge of peptide therapy allows him to stimulate repair and regeneration with specifically selected peptides.
-Tissue repairing peptides BPC and Thymosin beta 4 are used in the injection solutions and CJC/ Ipamorellin is often used to stimulate stem cell activity before the procedure.
+Tissue-repairing peptides BPC and Thymosin beta 4 are used in the injection solutions and CJC/ Ipamorellin is often used to stimulate stem cell activity before the procedure.
 These peptides stimulate and enhance, Dextrose prolotherapy, PRP, and Stem cell regenerative potential.